Scientists Discover Closest Black Hole to Earth Right in Our Cosmic Backyard

-Black holes are awesome and powerful and can seem a little scary thanks to their reputation for gravitational pulls that are so strong not even light can escape.
+Black holes are awesome and powerful and can seem a bit scary thanks to their reputation for gravitational pulls so strong not even light can escape.
 So let's give a big welcome to Gaia BH1, the new closest black hole to Earth.

 Gaia BH1 is dormant, 10 times more massive than our sun and located about 1,600 light-years away in the constellation Ophiuchus (the serpent-bearer).
 The team behind the discovery says it's three times closer to Earth than the previous winner, a black hole located in the Monoceros (unicorn) constellation.
 Gaia BH1 is close enough that the National Science Foundation's NOIRLab astronomy center considers it to be "in our cosmic backyard."